andrew/ultimate-awesome/README.md

 - [awesome-csirt](https://github.com/Lalospidey/awesome-csirt) - A list of awesome CSIRT tools and presentations.
 - [rust-resources-hub](https://github.com/laruh/rust-resources-hub) - A curated collection of resources for learning and mastering Rust programming, including guides, books, exercises, and more.
 - [iosawesomeblogpost](https://github.com/layneios/iosawesomeblogpost) - IOS awesome blog. 😀😀😀 .
+- [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
+It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-self-supervised-learning](https://github.com/lightly-ai/awesome-self-supervised-learning) - Curated List of papers on Self-Supervised Representation Learning.
 - [Awesome_ML](https://github.com/LovelyBuggies/Awesome_ML) - Some good resources to study machine learning 📖.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.